-This step-by-step photo tutorial will show you exactly how to make Easy Peel Hard Boiled Eggs!
-No more stuck-on shells or overcooked yolks.
-This foolproof method for making easy peel boiled eggs will become your go-to way to cook eggs every time.
+This step-by-step photo tutorial will show you exactly how to make Easy Peel Hard Boiled Eggs.
+No more stuck-on shells, broken egg whites, or overcooked yolks.
+This foolproof method for making easy peel boiled eggs will become your go-to method for how to cook eggs perfectly every time.

 How to make easy-peel hard-boiled eggs every time

 Not many people enjoy the challenge of peeling the shell off a stubborn hard-boiled egg.
 You know when the shell sticks like crazy and takes half of the egg with it?
 Yeah, no thanks!
 Today is the day that we share the method we have used for years to make the perfect hard boiled eggs that are easy to peel.

 Hard-boiled eggs are something we make often to have on hand for easy meals and snacks.
 They’re a simple, whole food, low-cost, protein-rich option.
 We like to eat them simply with a dash of salt, pepper, and hot sauce; to add to lettuce greens or a protein plate; to make the best egg salad sandwich; or a variety of delicious egg salads.

 What you need to make easy peel boiled eggs

 Here’s what to gather in order to make perfect easy peel boiled eggs today.